 Key safes are not a one-size-fits-all product

 Key safes come in a variety of sizes.
 Because, let’s face it, so do keys.
 Many key safes advertise a storage capacity based on the number of keys it can hold.
-This can be somewhat misleading, as not all keys are the same size.
+This can be somewhat misleading, as not all keys are made in the same size and shape.
 For example, a key for a lever tumbler lock is usually taller than a key for a pin tumbler cylinder.
 Luckily, most manufacturers list the internal dimensions of their key safe as well as the recommended key capacity.
 Make sure to take note of these dimensions and compare them with the height of the tallest key you plan to store.

 Write a list of who needs access to your key safe before you buy one